cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-07-27-replace-disqus-with-a-better-alternative.md

 2. The [giscus](https://github.com/apps/giscus) app is installed on the repository
 3. The Discussions feature is [enabled](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/enabling-or-disabling-github-discussions-for-a-repository)

-To insert Giscus, just add the following code where you want the comments to be displayed.
+To insert giscus, just add the following code where you want the comments to be displayed.

 {% highlight html linenos %}
 <script src="https://giscus.app/client.js"
   data-repo="cesarsotovalero/cesarsotovalero.github.io"
-        data-repo-id="CATEGORY_ID"
+  data-repo-id="REPO_ID"
   data-category="Announcements"
-        data-category-id="REPO_ID"
+  data-category-id="CATEGORY_ID"
   data-mapping="pathname"
   data-reactions-enabled="1"
   data-emit-metadata="1"
   data-theme="CUSTOM_CSS"
+  data-lang="en"
   crossorigin="anonymous"
   async>
 </script>
 {% endhighlight %}

-The `REPO_ID` and `CATEGORY_ID` can be obtained using the [Giscus](https://github.com/apps/giscus) form.
+The `REPO_ID` and `CATEGORY_ID` can be obtained using the [Giscus](https://giscus.app/#repository) form.
 The look and feel of the comments can be customized via `CUSTOM_CSS` path.
 The following code is and example of how I changed the default font size of the [GitHub light syntax](https://github.com/primer/github-syntax-light/blob/master/lib/github-light.css) to meet the style of my blog:

 {% highlight css linenos %}
 mr-2 {